multiversx/mx-docs/docs/developers/sc-calls.md

     /// Only works with contracts from the same shard. pub fn sync_call_same_context(self) -> <RH::ListReturns as NestedTupleFlatten>::Unpacked
 ```

+In this example, we are building a `sync call` using the `same execution context` to a `destination` smart contract address using the adder contract's proxy:

 ```rust title=adder.rs
     #[endpoint]